goballooning/vim-live-latex-preview/README.md

 Note:
-- `bin/` contains some bash scripts used by the plugin.
+- `bin/` contains some shell scripts used by the plugin.
 Add it to your `PATH`.
-- Some code in `ftplugin/tex/live-latex-preview.vim` are commented.
+- Some code in `ftplugin/tex/live-latex-preview.vim` is commented.
 That part is not necessary for `pathogen` or `Vundle` users.

 Warning:
 - This is an unofficial clone of vim-live-latex-preview by Kevin C. Klement <klement@philos.umass.edu>